carloscfgos1980/Express-tutorials/Anson/README.md

 https://www.youtube.com/watch?v=39znK--Yo1o&list=PL_cUvD4qzbkwp6pxx27pqgohrsP8v1Wj2

-- Expressjs is a framework that is used to build server side applications
+- Expressjs is a framework that is used to build server side applications.
+APIs for your clients

 1.  cd example-app
     npm init -y